 Bags under eyes — mild swelling or puffiness under the eyes — are common as you age.
 With aging, the tissues around your eyes, including some of the muscles supporting your eyelids, weaken.
-Normal fat that helps support the eyes can then migrate forward into the lower eyelids, causing the lids to appear puffy.
-Fluid also may accumulate in the space below your eyes, adding to a swollen appearance.
+Normal fat that helps support the eyes can then move into the lower eyelids, causing the lids to appear puffy.
+Fluid also may accumulate in the space below your eyes, adding to the swelling.

 Bags under eyes can include: